grindsa/acme2certifier/docs/mswcce.md

 - **dns_server** *(optional)* – IP address of the DNS server.
 - **ca_bundle** – CA certificate chain in PEM format, provided along with the client certificate.
 - **template** – Certificate template used for enrollment.
+- **allowed_templates** *(optional)* – JSON list of ADCS templates permitted for enrollment (including templates selected via ACME profiles, `header_info`, or EAB).
+An empty or unset list allows any template and logs a warning (backwards compatible).
+When non-empty, enrollment is rejected if the selected template is not listed.
+EAB per-account template restrictions still apply on top of this global ceiling.
+MS-WCCE has no Web Enrollment template discovery API; CA-side membership checks are mscertsrv-only.
 - **timeout** *(optional)* – Enrollment timeout in seconds (default: `5`).
 - **use_kerberos** – Use Kerberos for authentication.
 If `False`, authentication is done via NTLM.
 Due to Microsoft's [October 2023 announcement](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/the-evolution-of-windows-authentication/ba-p/3926848), Kerberos is recommended, but NTLM remains the default for backward compatibility.
 - **allowed_domainlist** *(optional)* – List of allowed domains for enrollment (JSON format).